Relationships Play A Vital Role in Disarming Loneliness

 Are you experiencing loneliness?
 Do you experience emotional withdrawal, burnout, or fatigue?
 Begin by assessing your level of loneliness: Level of Loneliness Test

 Assess: Are there changes you can make in your environment to help cultivate connections?

 4. Practice daily self-care

 9. Remember this season is temporary

 What are the elements you are building into your life that are promoting your well-being and inviting opportunities for relationships?
 I am an extrovert and a social butterfly.
 I love people and hanging out with them.
 Connecting with family and friends on a daily basis is important to me.
 For me, every day begins in prayer.
 I enjoy preparing a healthy breakfast for my husband and myself.
 Together we walk our dog every morning.
 Although I am not always able to meet with my small group Bible study in-person due to the quarantine, I see them virtually every week and we also hang-out (social distancing) on coffee dates or walks.
 I just walked this morning with one of my friends and we got 8,000 steps in.
 Yay!
 I keep a schedule that is balanced and brings me happiness and peace.
 I take care of myself daily and get plenty of sleep.
 I read daily, develop my personal and professional growth, listen to music, and enjoy both outdoor activities and virtual events, as well.
 Most importantly, I stay positive and remind myself that this shelter-in-place is only temporary.

-- What social activities are you involved in and how are you being purposeful in building strong
+What social activities are you involved in and how are you being purposeful in building strong relationships?

-- How are you practicing the presence and power of God to lead you to deepen and grow your
+How are you practicing the presence and power of God to lead you to deepen and grow your walk in Christ?